Scalingo/documentation/src/_posts/databases/2000-01-01-maintenance-windows.md

 If the given timeframe doesn't align with your business requirements, please [adjust it as needed](#configuring-a-database-maintenance-window).
-We strongly advise to schedule the maintenance window when your app is less prone to high traffic (e.g. the night between Sunday and Monday) to minimize undesired consequences such as a possible downtime.
+We strongly advise to schedule the maintenance window when your app is less prone to high traffic to minimize undesired consequences such as a possible downtime.

 {% note %}
 Database Maintenance Windows are excluded from the SLA calculation.